 Do you tip the taxi drivers?

 When taking a taxi in Buenos Aires it’s common to round up the amount of the ride.
-The rides costs $128, and you can give $150 or less.
+The rides cost $1200, and you can give $1300 or less.
 Just a round number is fine.

 Is it cheaper to take a taxi or Uber?

-At Buenos Aires international airport Ezeiza is Uber of Cabify often cheaper.
+At Buenos Aires International Airport Ezeiza is Uber of Cabify often cheaper.
 At this moment there are no taxi screens available there.
-This means that the taxi driver asks a fixed price and mostly too high.
+This means that the taxi driver asks a fixed price and is mostly too high.

 In the city, it all depends on the demand of the moment.
 But in general, an Uber or Cabify are some pesos cheaper.
 Above all, Uber of Cabify is handier if you want to pay with your credit card and when the demand is low.

 The city government launched a taxi mobile application to make it easier to get a taxi.
 It’s an app like Uber and Cabify, but only available in Spanish.
 Selected your pick up location and destination.
 It’s convenient at a moment that there is no taxi around.
 However, in our opinion, it’s much easier to just go outside and hail a taxi.
 There are taxies everywhere in Buenos Aires ?.